SAP/spartacus-docs/_pages/dev/components/shared-components/split-view.md

 </cx-split-view>
 ```

-The actual content of both components is completely flexible and it is not required to nest `ViewComponent` as direct children under the `SplitViewComponent`.
-This is particular useful when views are created form child routes, or by other child components.
+The actual content of both components is completely flexible, and you do not have to nest `ViewComponent` elements as direct children under the `SplitViewComponent`.
+This is particularly useful when views are created from child routes, or from other child components.
 The following fragment illustrates such a DOM structure:

 ```html
 <cx-split-view>